3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography: Case studies

 \subsection{SOS images reconstructed under favorable conditions}

-By use of the procedures described above, 2D slices from 52 NBPs (13 for each of the 4 breast types) were extracted and virtually imaged to produced USCT measurement data.
-From these data, SOS images were reconstructed on a grid with a pixel size of 0.2 mm by use of a previously published waveform inversion with source encoding (WISE) method\cite{wang2015waveform}.
+Reconstruction of SOS images under favorable conditions (namely, AA map known exactly) are considered here.
+However, this study does not represent an inverse crime as it includes three sources of model mismatch: 1) A constant density map was employed in the reconstruction; 2) Measurement data were corrupted with additive Gaussian noise; 3) Reconstruction were performed on a coarser grid.
+By use of the procedures described above, 2D slices from 52 NBPs (13 for each of the 4 breast types) were extracted and virtually imaged to produce USCT measurement data.
+From these data, SOS images were reconstructed on a grid with pixel size of 0.2 mm by use of a previously published waveform inversion with source encoding (WISE) method\cite{wang2015waveform}.
 The reconstruction was initialized by use of a blurred version (Gaussian blur with 8 mm correlation length) of the true SOS.
-Notably, the true values of the (constant) density and AA coefficient were employed.
-Because these quantities were known and did not require estimation, the reconstructed SOS estimates are expected to generally be of higher quality than would be obtained if the density and attenuation properties had to be concurrently estimated with the SOS, or if incorrect fixed values of the density and attenuation properties were employed.
+Because true values of AA were considered here, the reconstructed SOS estimates are expected to generally be of higher quality than would be obtained if attenuation properties had to be concurrently estimated with the SOS, or if incorrect fixed values of AA were employed.
 In this sense, it will be useful to compare these reconstructed SOS estimates against the images reconstructed in the two case studies below.

-Figure \ref{fig:ref_recon_examples} presents examples, one for each breast type, of the ground truth and reconstructed SOS images assuming the AA distribution and density are known.
-Table \ref{tab:ref_recon} reports the average MSE (in the breast region) and SSIM for each breast type.
+Fig. \ref{fig:ref_recon_examples} presents examples, one for each breast type, of the ground truth and reconstructed SOS images assuming the AA distribution and density are known.
+Table \ref{tab:ref_recon} reports the average mean square error (MSE)\footnote{Only pixels within the breast region were used to evaluate the MSE.} and structural similarity index measure (SSIM) \cite{wang2004image} for each breast type.